yirutsai/SegFormer/README.md

 ## Inference Only
 If you just want to inference with well-trained model, please follow the format in `final0518.py`.
 (Remove `best_` and `.pt`) For example, if you want to inference `best_nvidia_mit-b4_9101.pt`, please set `model_type` as `nvidia/mit-b4_9101`.
+After inferencing, there should be the output of the test dataset in the `./output/` whose name is related as your model name.
 ```
 python final0518.py --lr 3e-5 --model_type nvidia/mit-b4_9101 --feature_ext_type nvidia/mit-b4 --bs 1 --img 800 --patience 150 --n_epochs 200
 ```